-Performance audit compliance and controls rating scales Adeq uacy of Controls Rating Compliance Rating Rating Description Rating Description A Adequate controls - no improvement needed 1 Compliant B Generally adequate controls - improvement needed 2 Non-compliant - minor impact on customers or third parties C Inadequate controls - significant improvement required 3 Non-compliant - moderate impact on customers or third parties D No controls evident 4 Non-compliant - major impact on customers or third parties
+Performance audit compliance and controls rating scales Adeq Adequacy of Controls Rating ompliance Rating Rating Description Rating Description A Strong controls in place 1 Compliant B Reasonable controls in place - some improvement needed 2 Non-compliant - minor impact on customers or third parties C Weak controls in place - significant improvement needed 3 Non-compliant - moderate impact on customers or third parties D No controls evident 4 Non-compliant - major impact on customers or third parties

 The overall compliance ratings applied to each licence condition or obligation is left to the judgement of the auditor.
-However, the auditor is required to tabulate the risk ratings and the overall compliance and adequacy of controls rating for each licence condition in a format consistent with Table 7.
+However, the auditor is required to tabulate the risk ratings and the overall compliance and adequacy of controls rating for each licence condition in a single table format consistent with Table 7.

-The concept of materiality is important to the auditor's assessment of the compliance rating for each licence condition.
+Table 4 provides an example The concept of an operational/performance audit materiality is important to the auditor's assessment of the compliance summary table that must be used rating for each licence condition.
 ASAE 3000 states: